laiky2506/ace_resource/README.md

 print(features.shape)
 ```

-<p>The shape of the features+label reduced from (130, 6) to (125, 6), 5 outliers are detected and removed.
-And FFB_Yield is seperated from the features dataframe and store as label dataframe.</p>
+<p>The shape of the features+label reduced from (130, 6) to (125, 6), and 5 outliers are detected and removed.
+And FFB_Yield is separated from the features data frame and store as label data frame.</p>

 ```
 label = features.pop("FFB_Yield")
 ```

-<p>The data splitted into train and test data with a test size of 0.2, then the X_train and X_test standardize according to X_train data.</p>
+<p>The data split into train and test data with a test size of 0.2, then the X_train and X_test standardize according to X_train data.</p>

 ```
 from sklearn.model_selection import train_test_split